 Since the availability of logistics areas is critical for efficient storage and transportation processes, several use cases provide ways to monitor space occupancy.
 Relevant objects include pallets stored in warehouses, vehicles parked in parking lots, and packages that are loaded onto delivery trucks.

 Determine free capacity of transport vehicles

-Camera-based approaches have been implemented to determine the free capacity of transport vehicles, for example, with cameras oriented towards trailer gates.
+Camera-based approaches have been implemented to determine the free capacity of transport vehicles, for example, with cameras oriented toward trailer gates.
 With reference points in images, the vision system is able to determine free loading meters.

 A related approach uses depth/stereo cameras mounted in the vehicles or outside at the gates.
 The current loading conditions and space allow optimizing the operating costs and efficiency.